gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 There's bots coming,
 a whole pack of 'em!"

-"So much for havin' a cup of tea."
+"So much for my evening cup of tea."
 Special Leaf sighed.
 He slipped between Maddy and Gumption, climbed the steps onto the mayor's veranda,